zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DataOps/_index.md

   ![Screenshot showing SQL Managed Instance connection](./sql_stress_connection.png)

 - To generate some load, we will be running a simple stored procedure.
 Copy the below procedure and change the number of iterations you want it to run as well as the number of threads to generate even more load on the database.
 In addition, change the delay between queries to 1ms for allowing the stored procedure to run for a while.
+Click on Go to start generating load.

     ```sql
     exec [dbo].[uspGetEmployeeManagers] @BusinessEntityID = 8